 There are plenty of places I go for inspiration and information, too.
 I have benefited greatly from being a member of YPO (Young Presidents Organization) and especially my YPO leadership forum, which meets monthly and acts as my personal board of advisors.
 I owe a lot of my career success to my YPO forum.
 That is one reason why we launched the WISE Cabinet program, so other industry leaders can benefit as I have.
 I also enjoy leadership books.
 I’ve gotten a lot out of reading Simon Sinek, Patrick Lencioni, and Chip Conley in particular.

-Dave: So let’s shift things a bit, from your background to what you see going on in the industry today.
+CPL: So let’s shift things a bit, from your background to what you see going on in the industry today.
 Is there anything that surprises you?

 Lesley: Really, it’s the role that DTC has played, particularly the five pillars we cover in our classes.
 If someone can master the multi-channel leadership execution in the tasting room experience, digital engagement, event planning, and wine club and phone sales, then you have someone who can become ready to be a winery GM, President or CEO.
 When we started, there were almost no winery GMs or president who had come up through the DTC career path.
 We are out to change all of that.